-- 7.21 In relation to site allocations, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 110 houses - Support additional employment provision - Address the existing deficiencies in the quality and quantity of green spaces - Support the provision of a Car Park for the Church and Cemetery; and - Deliver the green infrastructure network - 7.22 The residual minimum housing requirement for Newbold Verdon, as of 1 October 2013 is 22 dwellings.
-Further information on residential commitments can be found in the Site Allocations Justification Paper. - 7.23 The remaining minimum residual housing requirements will be met through the following allocations:
+- 7.22 In relation to site allocations, the Hinckley and Bosworth Core Strategy requires: - Land to be allocated for a minimum of 110 houses; - Support additional employment provision; - Address the existing deficiencies in the quality and quantity of green spaces; - Support the provision of a car park for the Church and Cemetery; and - Deliver the green infrastructure network. - 7.23 The residual minimum housing requirement for Newbold Verdon, as of 1 September 2014 is 14 dwellings.
+Further information on residential commitments can be found in the Site Allocations Justification Paper. - 7.24 The remaining minimum residual housing requirements will be met through the following allocations:

-Newbold Verdon Residential Site Allocations Reference Location Designation NEW02 Land at Old Farm Lane Residential (18 dwellings) NEW03 Land south of Preston Drive Residential (3 dwellings) NEW04 Land adjacent to 50 Brascote Lane Residential (4 dwellings)
+Newbold Verdon Residential Site Allocations Reference Location Designation NEW02 Land at Old Farm Lane Residential (18 dwellings) NEW03 Land south of Preston Drive Residential (3 dwellings)

-- 7.24 The Core Strategy requires the protection of employment sites within Hinckley and Bosworth.
+- 7.25 The Core Strategy requires the protection of employment sites within Hinckley and Bosworth.
 This has been ensured through identification of sites within the Employment Land and Premises Review and the protection of allocated employment sites through Policy DM19.
-Additional employment provision will be supported in line with policy DM20. - 7.25 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
-This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under policy DM8 compared to the 2001 Local Plan.
-Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 7.26 The Core Strategy requires that the council will support the provision of a car park for the church and cemetery.
+Additional employment provision will be supported in line with Policy DM20. - 7.26 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
+This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under Policy DM8 compared to the 2001 Local Plan.
+Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 7.27 The Core Strategy requires that the Borough Council will support the provision of a car park for the church and cemetery.
 This requirement appeared as a preferred option allocation under reference NEW10.
 This land is currently used on an informal basis for church parking however discussions with the landowner have indicated that a formal allocation would not be favorable.
 This allocation has not therefore been taken forward as a pre-submission allocation as it is considered non-deliverable.
-However a proposal for such a facility in the future would be supported by Core Strategy policy 11.
+However a proposal for such a facility in the future would be supported by Core Strategy Policy 11.

-- 7.27 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 7.28 In line with Core Strategy Policy 11: Key Rural Centres Stand Alone, the following allocations are proposed for Newbold Verdon (See Newbold Verdon Submission Draft Map).
+- 7.28 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20. - 7.29 In line with Core Strategy Policy 11: Key Rural Centres Stand Alone, the following allocations are proposed for Newbold Verdon: